Accreditation Statement and Credit Designation

 European Accreditation Council for Continuing Medical Education (UEMS/EACCME)

-The 16th International Congress on Myelodysplastic is accredited by the European Accreditation Council for Continuing Medical Education (EACCME) to provide the following CME activity for medical specialists.
-The EACCME is an institution of the European Union of Medical Specialists (UEMS): www.uems.net.
+The 17th International Congress on Myelodysplastic Syndromes is accredited by the European Accreditation Council for Continuing Medical Education (EACCME) to provide the following CME activity for medical specialists.
+The EACCME is an institution of the European Union of Medical Specialists (UEMS): www.uems.eu

-The 16th International Congress on Myelodysplastic is designated for a maximum of, or up to, 22 European external CME credits.
+The 17th International Congress on Myelodysplastic Syndromes is designated for a maximum of, or up to, 18 European external CME credits.
 Each medical specialist should claim only those hours of credit that he/she actually spent in the educational activity.

 American Medical Association (AMA)